The short answer is that it can be either depending on the person and sometimes it can be both!

 Recruitment is no longer a short term, young person’s game with many companies introducing family friendly policies and flexible working arrangements.
 In the past decade, I have seen a significant shift from this being a 'make the money and run' job to a long term career.
 I would certainly not do anything else !

 Still unsure?
-Take the first step to find out by contacting Angela Redmond.
+Take the first step to find out by contacting Andrew Connolly.
 As the ad says, 'you’ll be glad you called'.